Office of Accessibility

 - Question and answer periods: If the student is unable to vocalize his or her question, the student will sign the question to the interpreter and the interpreter will vocalize the question.
 The answer will need to pass through the interpreter to the student.
 It is important that the other students know who is speaking.
 Pausing to identify the student by name when calling on the student will help the others in the class to distinguish the student's question or comment from the interpreter's voice.

-If you have other questions or concerns about providing accommodations or the accommodations process, please contact the Office of Disability Services at 803/323-3290.
+If you have other questions or concerns about providing accommodations or the accommodations process, please contact the Office of Accessibility at 803/323-3290.